Project-SE-2022/Docs/my-website/docs/Definitions.md

 * Taking in to account the state of the system and the current sprint goal, user story is ready if it can be integrated without setbacks or progress stagnation (incremental value).

-* User Story dependencies identified
+* User Story dependencies identified.